 Accordingly, the things of the Passover supper, which they held to have taken place during the night of the 14th, expressed the events for that day.
 In the same manner, the sacrifice of the Passover lamb at the beginning of the 14th foretold the death of the messiah later that same day.

 You might want to stay tuned for the next episode, 22.
-Passover – The Quartodecimans II, as this trek is getting more interesting as we proceed on the “Trail of Truth.”
+Passover – The Quartodecimans II, as this investigation is getting more interesting as we proceed on the “Trail of Truth.”

 For further reading see the publication by Qadesh La Yahweh press titled The Festivals and Sacred Days of Yahweh.